BeameryHQ/json-ditto/README.md

 ### Functions in Functions

 Sometimes you may want to pass the value of a function into another function as a parameter.
 You can do this easily by calling the function name inside the arguments.
-However, an important to thing to note is that inner function calls, if they contain more than one parameter, then the paramteres have to be separated by a comma `,` rather than the traditional `|`.
+However, an important to thing to note is that inner function calls, if they contain more than one parameter, then the parameters have to be separated by a comma `,` rather than the traditional `|`.

 Examples: